-Built with the passionate home barista in mind, it brings this technology within reach of mere mortals.
+- Built with the passionate home barista in mind, it brings this technology to the kitchen benches of mere mortals.

-Turn the stylish hardwood paddle to the left and you’ll get the slowest flow; push it to the right and you’ll see extraction at max speed.
-Together with a readout of pressure at the puck, this feature gives you a surgical level of control over-extraction.
+Turn the stylish hardwood paddle to the left, and you’ll get the slowest flow; push it to the right, and you’ll see extraction at max speed.
+With a readout of pressure at the puck, this feature gives you a surgical level of control over-extraction.

-Despite all of Bianca’s prestige, the stock Lelit portafilter baskets are substandard.
+Despite Bianca’s prestige, the stock Lelit portafilter baskets are substandard.
 You’ll need to set aside another $50 or so to buy a good 20g VST basket.

 It’s not a huge deal in the grand scheme of things, but is also not something you expect when shelling out a few grand on a home coffee machine.

-The Lelit Bianca V2 is a stunner.
+The Lelit Bianca V3 is a stunner.
 As a PID-controller, dual-boiler home coffee machine with an E61 group head and a rotary pump, it’s hard not to love.

-However, this is not a home coffee machine for someone who has zero interest in coffee.
-While the Bianca V2 will not demand weeks of study before you’re able to pour a drinkable shot, it will present you with a learning curve that you’ll need to overcome.
+However, this is not a home coffee machine for someone with zero interest in coffee.
+While the Bianca V3 will not demand weeks of study before you can pour a drinkable shot, it will present you with a learning curve you’ll need to overcome.

-It’s not a “set and forget” type of appliance.
-If that’s what you’re after, you’ll be much better served by the more forgiving and automated Breville Dynamic Duo option that I recommended above – or the Breville Bambino Plus + Smart Grinder Pro.
+It’s not a “set and forget” type of kitchen appliance.
+If that’s what you’re after, you’ll be much better served by the more forgiving and automated Breville Dual Boiler option I recommended above – or the Breville Bambino Plus + Sette Grinder.

-The Bianca is perfect for someone who makes a few morning coffees, likes to entertain guests in the evening and steam lots of milk drinks while also make amazing black coffees.
+The Bianca is perfect for someone who makes a few morning coffees, likes to entertain guests in the evening and steams lots of milk drinks while also making amazing black coffee.

 It can be your first – and last – home coffee machine.

 You can reasonably expect 15+ years of service from it, with only minimal maintenance costs and fixes.
-Because it’s built to prosumer space, it’s heavy-duty and built with commercial-grade parts that are designed to be serviced or replaced.
+Because it’s built for prosumer space, it’s heavy-duty and built with commercial-grade parts designed to be serviced or replaced.